pawadski/alertmanager-opsgenie-proxy/README.md

 # feature requests

-Let me know if you need a systemd service file or a docker image.
+Let me know if you need a systemd service file or something